damladmrk/YZABootcamp/README.md

 -  **What went well?**
   -
 -  **What didn’t go well?**
-  - Unexpeccted device problems caused a delay.
+  - Unexpected device problems caused a delay.
 -  **What can we improve?**
   -